 Jung Ho-yeon

-Jung Ho-yeon (정호연) made one of the cleanest transitions from fashion to screen that Korean pop culture has seen in years.
-Before acting, she had already built a serious runway résumé through Seoul Fashion Week, a Louis Vuitton exclusive, and a global modeling career that turned her into one of the most visible Korean faces in luxury fashion.
-Then Squid Game changed the scale completely, making her an international breakout almost overnight.
+Jung Ho-yeon (정호연) pulled off one of the cleanest fashion-to-screen transitions in recent Korean pop culture.
+Before acting, she had already built real runway weight through Seoul Fashion Week, Korea's Next Top Model, and a Louis Vuitton exclusive that made her one of the most visible Korean faces in luxury fashion.
+Then Squid Game pushed her into a different stratosphere.

 Gallery